archesproject/arches/docker/Readme.md

 2. Set your Project Variables of `ARCHES_PROJECT`, `PGDBNAME`, and `ELASTICSEARCH_PREFIX` to be the same Project Name.

+3. Adjust the `image` for the `arches` container to be:
+    `image: archesproject/arches:master`

-3. Add these lines to `docker-compose-local.yml` under the `arches` container under `volumes`:
+4. Add these lines to `docker-compose-local.yml` under the `arches` container under `volumes`:
 ```
 	- ./:/web_root/arches/
 	- ./docker/settings_local.py:/web_root/arches/arches/settings_local.py
 	- ../<insert_project_name>:/web_root/<insert_project_name>
 ```
-4. Build your Docker containers using:
+5. Build your Docker containers using:
 	`docker-compose -f .\docker-compose-local.yml build`

-5. Ensure any other instances of PostgreSQL, ElasticSearch and Arches are turned off, to ensure your ports do not clash.
+6. Ensure any other instances of PostgreSQL, ElasticSearch and Arches are turned off, to ensure your ports do not clash.

-5. Run your Docker containers using:
+7. Run your Docker containers using:
 	`docker-compose -f .\docker-compose-local.yml up`

 This will mount the root Arches folder into your container.
 This allows you to edit code on your development machine, which is directly linked to the code in your Docker container.